hoangduytran/blender-manual/manual/files/import_export/grease_pencil_pdf.rst

    :Selected: Export all selected keyframes as different PDF pages.
    :Scene: Export all frames as different PDF pages.

-.. note:: To enable multi-keyframe selection you must enable Multiframe Edition.
+.. note:: To enable multi-keyframe selection you must enable Multiframe Editing.
-   See :doc:`Multiframe Edition </grease_pencil/multiframe>` for more information.
+   See :doc:`Multiframe Editing </grease_pencil/multiframe>` for more information.

 Sampling
    Precision for the stroke sampling.
 Low values mean a more accurate result.